oracle-livelabs/security/database/story/story-hack/story-hack.md

 ### **Option 2: The attacker focuses on the non-production (test or development) database servers**

-If the attacker has more time, they will avoid attacking the production database in order to reduce their risk of discovery.
-Hackers often focus on non-production systems because those usually have fewer active security controls and less stringent monitoring.
-For each production database, we see an average of four non-production databases (development, test, integration, UAT, validation, stage, support, etc).
-In many cases, the test databases are just production clones and contain the same data.
-Because developers must be close to actual production conditions, they require non-production environments to be as faithful as possible to the production database.
+If an attacker has more time, they will avoid targeting the production database to reduce the risk of detection.
+Instead, they often focus on non-production systems, which typically have fewer security controls and less monitoring.
+On average, for each production database, there are four non-production databases, such as development, testing, integration, and staging.
+Many of these are direct clones of production and contain the same sensitive data.
+Since developers need realistic environments to work effectively, non-production databases often mirror production closely.

-Applying production-quality levels of security to non-production databases is unworkable in many cases.
-In addition to the additional cost to secure these extra environments, developers frequently require full access to the system during the development and testing process.
+Applying the same security measures to non-production databases is often impractical.
+The cost of securing multiple environments can be high, and developers frequently require full access to perform their tasks.

-The simplest and safest solution is to implement a good baseline level of security, including auditing and assessment.
-And then work to make the content of these databases functional, so that the teams can work correctly, but without any sensitive information so that you are not worried about data compromise.
-We will use data masking to remove the security risk from these non-production clones.
-Masking is cheaper than implementing production-quality controls.
-Masking allows you to invest the minimum security resources in these databases without risk of disclosing your sensitive data.
+The best approach is to establish a strong baseline of security, including auditing and regular assessments.
+More importantly, non-production databases should remain functional for development and testing but should not contain real sensitive data.
+The safest and most cost-effective solution is data masking, which removes security risks from these database copies.
+Masking ensures that sensitive information is not exposed while allowing teams to work efficiently without the need for production-level security controls.

 ![Data Masking concept](./images/hack-lab1c-03.png "Data Masking concept")

-Imagine that you decide to refresh your development database every Monday from the production database.
-That means that your development database will become as sensitive as your production environment as soon as it is refreshed.
-Your datafiles are exposed to exactly the same attack that we saw earlier.
+If you refresh your development database from the production database every Monday, it immediately becomes as sensitive as the production environment.
+This means your data files are just as vulnerable to the same attacks previously discussed.

-1. Let's **refresh the development from production on PDB1 with no masking script**
+1. Refresh **the development database from the production database on PDB1 without applying a masking script**.

     ```
     <copy>./sh_refresh_dev_from_prod.sh pdb1 nomasking</copy>